lwardle/Flashcard/README.md

 This program will be a small improvement over the Leitner system.
 The Leitner system reviews whole boxes at a time out of necessity; it is a system designed for physical flashcards.
 This program can iterate over flashcards individually, marking them for review based on the time they entered their current box.

+**Known Issues:**

+Trying to import a card from a .csv list will not work correctly if that card's response/prompt include a comma.

-Additional features to put in later:
+**Additional features to put in later:**

   Ability to tag cards and ability to sort by tag